openstack/neutron/doc/source/devref/security_group_api.rst

 API Extension
 -------------

-The API extension is the 'front' end portion of the code, which handles defining a `REST-ful API`_, which is used by tenants.
+The API extension is the 'front' end portion of the code, which handles defining a `REST-ful API`_, which is used by projects.

 .. _`REST-ful API`: https://git.openstack.org/cgit/openstack/neutron/tree/neutron/extensions/securitygroup.py